 Protecting the coral reef

 Our efforts to protect the birds extends beyond the island of Kotok.
 At Pulau Kotok Besar, a little more to the south, we are working on preserving the coral reef.
-This is where the perfect vegetation can be found for the Brahmanian kite: a reef in good condition and an abundance of fish.
+This is where the perfect environment can be found for the Brahminy kite: a reef in good condition and an abundance of fish.